16-Year-Old Noel Buck Embracing Every Challenge As He Looks To Make His Mark With Revolution

 FOXBORO (CBS) — Noel Buck is not your average 16-year-old.
 Sure, he still has to deal with bed head and some acne, but unlike other teens, Buck is now gearing up for his career with the New England Revolution.

 He still has to worry about school, but that will now take place around soccer practice.
-Earlier this week, the Revolution signed the young Arlington native to a Homegrown Player contract that runs through 2025, plus a team option year.READ MORE: David Ortiz On Track For Hall Of Fame Election
+Earlier this week, the Revolution signed the young Arlington native to a Homegrown Player contract that runs through 2025, plus a team option year.READ MORE: Tom Brady Didn't Want To Talk About His Future After Playoff Loss

 Buck is no stranger to the Revs, having been in the Revolution Academy since he was 12.
 He’s developed his game quite a bit over the last four years, and was named the Revolution Academy Player of the Year in 2021.